 Sam Viersen Gymnastics Center

 A state-of-the-art 7,000 square foot addition and a complete overhaul of the existing Sam Viersen Gymnastics Center was finalized in the spring of 2010, ensuring that the home of Oklahoma Gymnastics remains one of the nation's premier collegiate training facilities.
+Fans are encouraged to visit the facility and watch practice, as all OU women's gymnastics practices are open to the public.

 Funded entirely by private donations without the use of any state or university appropriated funds, the project included a complete renovation of the current gym, locker rooms, sports medicine training rooms and the awards recognition room.